metaversnova/AstraLink-Professional/README.md

  <hr style="border-radius: 2%; margin-top: 60px; margin-bottom: 60px;" noshade="" size="20" width="100%">

                                                    ⬇ WIP ⬇
+- Use and edit if you know what you're doing!
 - You need to put your own injection url and it should work
+- New clients and browsers coming soon (if this software stays active)
-- This is the best concisest of this software and more features are coming
+- This is the concisest version of this software and more features are coming

  <hr style="border-radius: 2%; margin-top: 60px; margin-bottom: 60px;" noshade="" size="20" width="100%">